Here are a few tips I’ve found help me when it comes to cats and decor:

 - If you have decor that’s at “cat level”, make good choices as to what types of pieces you have.
 For example, I have this clear glass vase on our living room coffee table.
 I chose it because it’s big, heavy, has thick glass, and is weighted in a way where it won’t tip even if the cats are leaning right on it with their paws.
 It’s safe to have in their space, but it’s also pretty which serves my decor purposes as well.
 Another example, I have this white vase on our entry way table and while it’s taller which makes it a little easier to tip than the previous case I talked about, it’s extremely heavy which makes it weighted down and unlikely to tip.
 One last example is in our laundry room where I use these glass canisters as part of our functional decor.
 They’re basically cat-proof so again, they’re safe to have in “cat space”.
 So it’s about making good choices that give you the look you want while creating a space where your cat can coexist without issue.

-- If you’re curious about how to keep cats from scratching furniture, I have a whole separate post about that that you can read here: Cats & Furniture Tips.
+- If you’re curious about how to keep cats from scratching furniture, I have a whole separate post about that that you can read here: How to Stop Cats from Scratching Furniture.

 More cat-related posts that might help: